TruebitProtocol/truebit-eth/README.md

                                                                    |___/
 $ [09-08 00:20:00] info: Truebit OS 1.0.0 has been initialized on goerli network at block 3365229.
 ```
+Note that you must be connected to a network (either Görli testnet or Ethereum mainnet) in order to run any command in Truebit OS.
+You may see error messages at this point if your local node has not yet synchronized with the blockchain or is not connected to a suitable peer.

 For a self-guided tour or additional options not provided in this tutorial, type `help` at the command line, and (optionally) include a command that you want to learn more about.
 Here is a list of available commands:
 ```